- Sample Nairobi's food scene with a visit to local markets and restaurants

-- Spot endangered white rhino at Lake Nakuru National Park
+- Spot endangered white rhino and giraffes at Lake Nakuru National Park

 Day 1: Arrive in Nairobi

 Welcome to the capital of Kenya!
 If you have a window seat on the flight, you'll likely see Nairobi National Park before touching down on the runway.
 One of the many aspects of what makes this city unique is the closeness of its 73-square-mile (117 km) park.
 This area is not a zoo, but rather a vast protected space where many of Africa's wild animal species roam happily and free.

 Upon landing at Jomo Kenyatta International Airport, you'll be picked up by a private driver and transferred to your hotel.
 Nairobi is the largest city in Kenya, with over six million residents, and it was founded in the late 19th century by colonial authorities in British East Africa as a rail depot on the Uganda Railway.
 The name originated from the Maasai phrase Enkare Nairobi (cold water), referring to the Nairobi River, which flows through the city.

 The rest of the day is free time to explore any way you'd like.
 You might want to rest after the journey or visit some of the city's produce and flea markets.
 Cap off the day by eating a meal at an authentic Kenyan café or restaurant.

 Day 2: Transfer to Lake Nakuru National Park, Afternoon Exploration